1996 Madrid Taxi Aéreo Learjet 25 crash: Approach and go-around

 The complex approach to Guarulhos was guided entirely by the ground control team at São Paulo/Guarulhos International Airport (GRU).
 The "Charlie 2" procedure, an instrument landing, was implemented when visual landing was deemed unsafe.
 Instrument landings are standard in such conditions.
-Both the Guarulhos tower operator and pilot Jorge Luiz were certified by the Civil Aviation Authority for this operation.
+Both the Guarulhos tower operator and pilot Martins were certified by the Civil Aviation Authority for this operation.

-During the approach, pilot Jorge Luiz requested permission to maintain speed, which was granted.
+During the approach, Martins requested permission to maintain speed, which was granted.
 This unusual request suggested haste, possibly due to fatigue.
 However, maintaining high speed destabilized the landing process.

-Recognizing the landing difficulties and high speed, Jorge Luiz opted for a go-around.
+Recognizing the landing difficulties and high speed, Martins opted for a go-around.
 Go-arounds are standard, often executed to the left to avoid collisions.
 At Guarulhos, however, the approach chart mandated a right turn toward Bonsucesso to avoid mountainous terrain, which the pilot did not follow, turning left instead.

 Impact

-During the go-around, a miscommunication occurred between the pilot and Guarulhos tower.
-The pilot requested a left turn, which was approved, with the tower assuming a 270-degree left turn toward the south sector (right side of the runway).
+During the go-around, a miscommunication occurred between Martins and Guarulhos tower.
+Copilot Takeda requested a left turn, which was approved, with the tower assuming a 270-degree left turn toward the south sector (right side of the runway).
 Instead, the aircraft continued north (left side).
 Due to high speed, its turn radius was larger than expected, bringing it back toward the Serra da Cantareira.

 The regional flight control at São Paulo–Congonhas Airport (CGH) noticed via radar that the aircraft failed to land.
 Concerned about potential collisions with two approaching commercial planes, they transferred control from Guarulhos to Congonhas.
 This was promptly executed.

 At this point, the Congonhas controller requested flight status updates.
-Pilot Jorge Luiz responded that he was ready for a visual re-approach.
+Martins responded that he was ready for a visual re-approach.
 Preparing to return, he was instructed to proceed and wait for the other planes to land.
 The controller mistakenly believed the Learjet had turned right toward Bonsucesso, not toward the Serra da Cantareira.

-At a significantly low altitude and heading toward the Serra da Cantareira, the aircraft collided with a hill at 23:16, at 3,300 feet (1,006 meters).
+At a significantly low altitude and heading toward the Serra da Cantareira, the aircraft collided with a hill at 23:16 BRT (02:16 UTC), at 3,300 feet (1,006 meters), just 8⅓ miles northwest of Guarulhos International Airport.
 Shortly after the Learjet disappeared from radar, the Congonhas controller sought updates but received no response, as the aircraft had just crashed.